- Location: Lahori Tola, Varanasi, Uttar Pradesh 221001

 - By Train – The nearby Railway Station is Varanasi Junction or the Mughal Sarai Junction.

-- By Air – The nearby Airport to the city is Babatpur which is 22 km from Varanasi.
+- By Air – The nearest Airport to the city is Babatpur which is 22 km from Varanasi.

-Yes, All puja and abhishek booking available on https://shrikashivishwanath.org.
+Yes, All puja and Abhishek bookings are available at https://shrikashivishwanath.org.